 Why do I need to share where I was or who I was with (possible contacts) prior to my test date?

 Berklee’s goal is to ensure that everyone you may have been in close contact with is aware of their potential exposure.
 CTs will share quarantine protocols with your close contacts and make sure they are not exposing others.
 Sharing who you were with or where you were is critical in helping to contain the spread of the virus.

 Please note that all information that you share will be kept private unless you give us permission to share it with your contacts or you directly share your test results with your friends and family with whom you were in contact.
-We recommend that you notify them first; if they are Berklee community members, let them know that the Berklee CTT will also reach out to them.
-If they are not part of Berklee, we will share this information with the local board of health or the Commonwealth Tracing Collaborative so they can contact them.

 After they call you, the CT will alert the appropriate team so they can support you:

 - Students: The CT will alert Student Affairs, and a member of Health and Wellness will notify your faculty members that you are away from in-person classes.
 No information about your health status will be shared with your faculty members.

 - Faculty and staff: The CT will alert Human Resources so they can offer you resources and support.